DHA’s governance framework helps ensure we deliver outcomes in a controlled, transparent and accountable manner.

 - performance monitoring and reporting through regular reviews of strategic and organisational performance measures.

 Two Shareholder Ministers oversee the Australian Government’s interests in DHA: the Minister for Defence and the Minister for Finance.
 As DHA sits within the Defence portfolio of the Australian Government, the Minister for Defence or their delegate is DHA’s responsible Minister.
-The Minister for Defence has delegated responsibility to the Minister for Defence Personnel.
+The Minister for Defence has delegated responsibility to the Assistant Minister for Defence.
 The Minister for Finance is responsible for, amongst other things, providing shareholder advice on all Government Business Enterprises, including DHA.

 A Board of Directors is established in accordance with Part III of the DHA Act and is the accountable authority for DHA under the PGPA Act.
 The Board is responsible for the proper and efficient performance of DHA’s functions.
 The Board makes decisions on organisational direction and strategy, which are articulated through a corporate plan (and publicly available Statement of Corporate Intent).